×

 • Action cards: The action cards allow for teams to switch a player, or to move a player from the winning team to the losing team.
 These options can help keep things fair and avoid blowouts.

-As you could probably guess, the team with the most points at the end of the game is the winner.
+As you can probably guess, the team with the most points at the end of the game is the winner.

 12. Dice Tic-tac-toe